An Ennola duality for subgroups of groups of Lie type: Preliminaries, Brauer characters and fields of values

 \item If $d$ is even and $\chi$ has indicator $+1$, $\bar H$ is conjugate to a subgroup of exactly one of $\GO_d^+(q)$ and $\GO_d^-(q)$ via $\chi$ if and only if it is conjugate to a subgroup of $\GL_d(q)$. \end{enumerate} \end{lem} \begin{proof} Since the exterior or symmetric square of a simple module has a unique trivial submodule over any field, any module with character $H$ stabilizes a unique bilinear form (quadratic form for $p=2$).
 This is enough to prove existence of $H$ in symplectic and orthogonal groups.

 In the third case, the uniqueness of the form means that $H$ cannot lie in both plus and minus type orthogonal groups. \end{proof}

-There is a nice way to see whether a character is real valued from the set $I_n$.
+There is a nice way to see whether a character is real-valued from the set $I_n$.

-\begin{lem} Let $n$ be a distinguishing modulus and $I_n$ the distinguishing residues.
-The following are equivalent: \begin{enumerate} \item $\chi$ is real valued; \item $-1$ lies in $I_n$; \item $I_n$ is closed under taking negatives, i.e., $-i\in I_n$ whenever $i\in I_n$. \end{enumerate} \end{lem} \begin{proof} The equivalence of the second and third statements follows immediately from the fact that $I_n$ a group under multiplication.
+\begin{lem} Let $n$ be a defining modulus for a given $H$ and $\chi$, and $I_n$ the defining residues.
+The following are equivalent: \begin{enumerate} \item $\chi$ is real-valued; \item $-1$ lies in $I_n$; \item $I_n$ is closed under taking negatives, i.e., $-i\in I_n$ whenever $i\in I_n$. \end{enumerate} \end{lem} \begin{proof} The equivalence of the second and third statements follows immediately from the fact that $I_n$ is a group under multiplication.
 Also, $-1$ lies in $I_n$ if and only if the map $\zeta_n\mapsto \zeta_n^{-1}$ (i.e., complex conjugation) stabilizes $\chi$.
-But this is true if and only if $\chi$ is real valued. \end{proof}
+But this is true if and only if $\chi$ is real-valued. \end{proof}